- Chart

 Bid-Ask Spread

-The bid-ask spread is generally tight, indicating efficient trading.
+The bid-ask spread is generally tight, reflecting the ETF's high trading volume and liquidity.

 Market Dynamics